MikeNolan678/Battleship-Lite/README.md

 # Battleship Lite

 The project is an implementation of a two-player game in a console application, inspired by the boardgame 'Battleships'.
-It's developed in C#, designed to be simple and user-friendly.
+It's built entirely in C#, designed to be simple and user-friendly.

 ## Getting Started
 To get a local copy up and running follow these simple steps: